Shows Like All Creatures Great and Small, Find Similar Series

 Shows Like All Creatures Great and Small

-If you enjoyed watching All Creatures Great and Small, you will also love watching those shows!
+If you liked All Creatures Great and Small, you will also enjoy watching the following series!

 When her father dies, Eliza Scarlet finds herself facing a difficult choice.
 As an unmarried woman, she faces poverty without a husband to provide for her -- unless she takes on the challenge of running her late father's detective agency, which would be unthinkable for a respectable Victorian lady.
 Fortunately, she finds an unlikely partner in the unconventional Detective Inspector William Wellington of Scotland Yard, known as "The Duke," and the pair begin to tackle the crimes and mysteries of Victorian London together.